U.S. flag

 • Fairness—making sanctions proportionate to negative behavior and rewards appropriate to positive behavior.

-• Identify a target population for the SCF initiative using a collaborative, data-driven process that is responsive to local circumstances.
+• Identifying a target population for the project using a collaborative, data-driven process that is responsive to local circumstances.

 Applying the SCF Principles in Diverse Settings